 Although dad lived in another state, he got much better at keeping in touch, thanks to the proliferation of cell phones.
 But technology couldn’t save him from his old habits.
 Just when I would think I could trust him, he would drop the ball again.

-At my college graduation, I searched the stadium, looking for him in the thousands of attendees – he forgot to come.
 He came to my wedding but skipped my low-key bachelor party the night before, opting to read a book instead.
 He was supposed to meet my wife and me one Thanksgiving but bailed at the last minute.

 That kind of stuff happened time after time; and all the while, the pressure of unforgiveness was building inside of me until I finally blew up one night.

 Dad and I were on the phone, and for some reason, he brought up an awkward memory he had mentioned many times before.

 “Joshua, you know, I still can’t forgive myself for that time I spanked you so hard when you were a little boy.
 I still remember the way you cried, and it just kills me.”

 I found it odd – if not annoying – that dad held onto one, memorable mistake, not the whole list.
 He needn’t worry.
 I was keeping up with it and I decided to confront him with every item.
 I told him off, recounting every failure like I was a prosecutor in a closing argument.

 Finally, I rested my case, took a deep breath and waited for dad to push back.
 He didn’t.
 Instead, he did something beautifully bizarre: In his soothing, tenor voice, he sang a line out of an old song about being sorry for hurting the one you love.
 Then he apologized.